PositivePlusOne/PP1/README.md

 a) This quota is only for updating, therefore you can either update specific functions by using the `firebase deploy --only functions:relationships-connectRelationship` syntax, or you can delete them and add to bypass it entirely.

 q) [firebase_functions/internal] INTERNAL: Could not fetch secret "projects/**/secrets/**" for environment variable "**_API_KEY".
 a) Redeploy firebase functions to rebuild permissions/secrets

 q) Redis is failing to be contacted
 a) Verify your Serverless VPC connector is attached to the same subnet, and that the Cloud Functions Service IAM account has the following roles:

 * Compute Network User
 * Serverless VPC Access User

+### Routing

+* Add @RoutePage added to any widget

+* Run `dart run build_runner build --delete-conflicting-outputs` to generate the route in `app_router.dart`